How do I create new users in the Bandwidth Dashboard?Follow

 - Both is a type of credential that should only be used in special cases and isn't recommended for most customers.
 If neither of the previous two options fits your needs, please contact our support team to see if this use type is appropriate.

-- Password: Skip over the password, your user will set this.
-As an account administrator, you can set up this user's password.
-If you choose to do this, just be sure to let them know what it is so they can log in.
+- Password: As an account administrator, you can set up this user's password.
+Just be sure to let them know what it is so they can log in.
+You can also skip this and let the user set it themselves.

 - Roles: Set the permissions for this account.
-From here, click to toggle the permissions your user will need to access for their job functions.
-A definition of each role may be found at the bottom of this page.
+From here, click to toggle the permissions your user will need to access for their job.
+User role definitions are available below.

 - Accounts: If your company has multiple Bandwidth Dashboard accounts, you can grant access to those here.